leoetlino/botw-re-notes/difficulty_scaling.md

   * Weapon point requirements are satisfied
   * *or* the modifier tier is overridden using `SharpWeaponJudgeType`.

-  [1.3.0] In Master Mode, *all* enemies are automatically ranked up one tier by default, independently of `LevelSensorMode`.
+  [1.3.0] In Master Mode, *all* enemies are automatically ranked up one tier by default post scaling, independently of `LevelSensorMode`.
 Actors can receive two additional parameters:

   Parameter | Default | Description